 As spring planting gears up, so may your farm’s use of hazardous chemicals.
 It’s important to be conscious of how to apply them in a way that’s safe.
 Read our five safety tips to ensure your workers remain accident-free this year.

 Common farm chemicals, also known as agricultural chemicals or “agri-chemicals,” include fuels, solvents, pesticides, herbicides, fungicides, fertilizers and veterinary chemicals.

 While each has a function on the farm, agri-chemicals can be dangerous.

-1. Educate all farm workers about the dangers of chemicals.
 Educating yourself and your farmworkers about the repercussions of poorly handling hazardous chemicals promotes a safer work environment by helping workers avoid injury.

 For instance, some farm chemicals contain anhydrous ammonia.
 The compound doesn’t contain water, so when anhydrous ammonia contacts moisture, it rapidly combines with it.